aridjayarecipes/cutesrecipes.web.app/content/post/1887-how-to-prepare-perfect-salmon-avocado-don-rice-bowl.md

 - "1 tsp Wasabi paste"
 - "to taste Roasted sesame seeds"
 recipeinstructions:
-- "Chop or slice salmon & avocado into bite size pieces.
+- "Chop or slice salmon &amp; avocado into bite size pieces.
 Use very fresh salmon as used for sushi.
-If you don't like uncooked fish, lightly cooked salmon will be ok too."
+If you don&#39;t like uncooked fish, lightly cooked salmon will be ok too."
-- "Put salmon & avocado on cooked rice."
+- "Put salmon &amp; avocado on cooked rice."
-- "Hontsuyu is the soup base which is a mixture of soy sauce, sugar, fish & seaweed broth.
-You can get it at Amazon or International Markets like Jungle Jim's in Ohio."
+- "Hontsuyu is the soup base which is a mixture of soy sauce, sugar, fish &amp; seaweed broth.
+You can get it at Amazon or International Markets like Jungle Jim&#39;s in Ohio."
-- "Please make sure to use "Japanese" sesame oil.
+- "Please make sure to use &#34;Japanese&#34; sesame oil.
 The one you can get at the local grocery store is a different one.
 The smell and texture are completely different.
-You can also get a Japanese sesame oil at Amazon or the Jungle Jim's.
-KADOYA is very popular in Japan, and the price isn't so expensive in the US."
+You can also get a Japanese sesame oil at Amazon or the Jungle Jim&#39;s.
+KADOYA is very popular in Japan, and the price isn&#39;t so expensive in the US."
 - "Mix hontsuxu, sesame oil and wasabi well in a bowl.
-Pour this sauce over salmon & avocado."
+Pour this sauce over salmon &amp; avocado."
 - "Sprinkle roasted sesame seeds on top."
-- "Richer!! → Soak salmon & avocado in sauce mixture and keep it in the refrigerator at least 30 mins.
+- "Richer!! → Soak salmon &amp; avocado in sauce mixture and keep it in the refrigerator at least 30 mins.
 Next day the taste becomes even richer!"
 - "It also goes well as a salad topping or enjoy it with crackers."
 categories:
 - Recipe